mulesoft-assets/template-wday2sap-worker-broadcast/README.md

 As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.
-The integration is triggered by poll to Workday instance.
+1. The integration is triggered by poll to Workday instance.
 New or modified workers are passed to the batch as input.
-In the batch the employee is fetched from SAP by the first and last name.
+2. In the batch the employee is fetched from SAP by the email and mapped to SAP input data structure.
-Afterwards every employee is sent to destination instance - to SAP where it is asynchronously updated or created.
+3. Afterwards every employee is sent to destination instance - to SAP where it is asynchronously updated or created.

 # Considerations <a name="considerations"/>